Best stereo amplifiers 2021: Welcome to What Hi-Fi?'s round-up of the best stereo amplifiers you can buy in 2021.

 The new Marantz PM6007 takes the winning formula of the Marantz PM6006 UK Edition, (a former What Hi-Fi?
 Award winner) and manages to squeeze even more performance out of it.

 Let's get the negatives out of the way first, though.
 There's no USB input or Bluetooth connectivity, which some users might demand but apart from this, the PM6007 is pretty much faultless.

 The PM6007 boasts trademark Marantz styling and is a solidly built, nicely-finished integrated amplifier with traditional hi-fi appeal.

 Improvements include a new DAC and new filters, which can be switched between when you're using the amp's digital inputs, plus new components in the power amp and phono stages.
 The latter also gets upgraded circuitry.

 And the results speak for themselves.
 The sound is smooth, full-bodied and balanced, with a pleasing spaciousness.
-Like the PM6006, it’s about as agreeable a performer as you could ask for at this price.
 Another quality hi-fi amplifier from Marantz.

 Read the full review: Marantz PM6007

 Despite some minor cosmetic tweaks, the CXA81 might look a lot like its predecessor, the CXA80, but all the improvements are where it counts: on the inside.